Theory of Minimal Weight Perturbations in Deep Networks and its Applications for Low-Rank Activated Backdoor Attacks: Experimental Verification of Results

-We construct a 10-layer linear network with hidden width 32.
-The network is first trained on 1000 training points for 1000 epochs, yielding a reference model \( h(X, \theta) \) with weights \( \theta = \{ A_1, \ldots, A_{10} \} \).
 We then study perturbations from \(\theta\) to \(\hat{\theta}\) in two regimes: (i) perturbing weights in a single layer at a time, and (ii) perturbing a subset of layers \(1\) to \(k\), while keeping the remaining layers frozen.
 In each case, we change the target class of a single training point, and re-train on this new set $\tilde{Y}$ while penalising deviation from the original parameters.
 The loss function used during retraining is:

 where $\mathcal{U}$ denotes the set of unfrozen layers.
 We select $\lambda=10^{-3}$ so the loss from the perturbation magnitude terms is approximately $90\%$ of the CE loss.
 Retraining is performed using the Adam optimiser with learning rate $10^{-3}$ for a maximum of 5,000 epochs.